 Welcome to Android game development with the Google Play games services!

-The Play Games SDK provides cross-platform Google Play games services that lets you easily integrate popular gaming features such as achievements, leaderboards, Saved Games, and real-time multiplayer (on Android) in your tablet and mobile games.
+The Play Games SDK provides cross-platform Google Play games services that lets you easily integrate popular gaming features such as achievements, leaderboards, and Saved Games in your tablet and mobile games.

 This training will guide you to install a sample game application for Android and quickly get started to create your own Android game.
 The Type-a-Number Challenge sample app demonstrates how you can integrate achievements and leaderboards into your game.